Brother MFC-L2750DW Review

 Ease of Use

 The MFC-L2750DW earned a 5 in our ease of use testing.
 This put it towards the bottom of a metric that had scores ranging from 4 to 9.
 It was easy to set up USB printing, but our testers had some issues with the initial setup of the wireless connectivity.
-After much troubleshooting we ended up resetting our wifi networks a couple of times and finally it connected.
-This was a last ditch effort, as resetting the wifi network was not suggested in the user manual or in our numerous calls to the customer service line.
+After much troubleshooting, we ended up resetting our WiFi networks a couple of times, and finally, it connected.
+This was a last-ditch effort, as resetting the WiFi network was not suggested in the user manual or in our numerous calls to the customer service line.
 This is where the MFC-L2750 lost most of its ease of use points.
-Otherwise, the MFC-L2750DW's interface was fairly well designed.
-The large touchscreen makes for easy navigation of all the printing and scanning capabilities, and Brother's web connected apps.
+Otherwise, the interface was fairly well designed.
+The large touchscreen makes for easy navigation of all the printing and scanning capabilities, and Brother's web-connected apps.
 There is even a nifty setting that allows you to easily scan both sides of a license or other ID card and print both on the same sheet of paper.
 It also includes a bypass tray for printing odd stock, and an up to 35-page automatic document feeder.
 Surprisingly, it lacks a dedicated USB port for printing directly from a flash drive.
 We found this absence on a model as featured as the MFC-L2750DW.
-Like most of the all-in-ones we tested, we found the MFC-L2750DW to be well designed and pleasant to use if you don't mind connecting via a USB cable, but it was particularly ornery if connecting via wifi.
+Like most of the all-in-ones we tested, we found the MFC-L2750DW to be well designed and pleasant to use if you don't mind connecting via a USB cable, but it was particularly ornery if connecting via WiFi.

 Graphics/Photos

 Being a black and white laser printer, you can't expect much from the MFC-L2750DW in terms of graphics and photo quality.
 Unsurprisingly it scored a 4 in our testing, putting it towards the bottom of a metric that had scores ranging from 2 to 7.
 It performed better than the other monochromes lasers, but that is about all that can be said for it.
-Simple graphics had a decent quality, but still looked quite pixelated and blurry around the edges when compared to color models.
+Simple graphics were of decent quality, but still looked quite pixelated and blurry around the edges when compared to color models.
 Photos had poor resolution with many noticeable print lines breaking up the image.
 Overall the MFC-L2750DW would be acceptable for occasional graphics, but its lack of quality would be distracting if you often print documents with multiple photos.

 Printing Speed

 The MFC-L2750DW scored a 7 in our printing speed testing.
 This represented an average score in a metric that saw scores falling between 2 and 9.
-It printed at a rate of 18 pages per minute in the all important single sided text document test.
+It printed at a rate of 18 pages per minute in the all-important single-sided text document test.
 This fell between the low and high speeds of 6 and 25 pages per minute.
 Its speed was cut in half to 9 pages per minute when printing double-sided.
 Unless printing speed is your main concern, you won't be disappointed by the pace of the MFC-L2750DW.

 Value